11 Types of Butterflies in Maine

 by docentjoyce is licensed under CC BY 2.0

-Lastly, the monarch butterfly in Maine, possibly one of the most well-known in North America, is frequently seen in Maine during its migration season.
+Lastly, the monarch butterfly, possibly one of the most well-known in North America, is frequently seen in Maine during its migration season.

-Due to their remarkable black and orange color, which helps them fend off predators, these beautiful insects are simple to identify.
+These beautiful insects are simple to identify due to their remarkable black and orange color, which helps them fend off predators.

 Monarch butterflies are especially well-known for their annual long-distance migration, which takes them from Canada to Mexico.